Coping with Nicotine Withdrawal and Preventing Relapse

 Other Languages: Français

-Many people have withdrawal symptoms when they stop smoking.
-These symptoms get better over time.
-Depending on how much you used to smoke, you may experience one or more of the following symptoms for four to six weeks:
+Many people have withdrawal symptoms when they stop smoking or vaping, whether they are trying to quit or just stay smoke-free in indoor or public spaces where smoking is not allowed.
+Depending on how much you smoke or vape, you may experience one or more of the following symptoms:

 - Increased appetite/weight gain